 Combines deep legal expertise with hands-on experience in mine action, ensuring compliance and operational discipline in field units.

-Head of Non-Technical Survey and Information Management
+Ivan Kondrushenko – Head of Non-Technical Survey and Risk Education

 The Demining of Ukraine Charitable Foundation was established in 2023 by a community of Ukrainian volunteers in response to the growing humanitarian needs of civilians affected by the full-scale war in Ukraine.